You are using an old browser with security vulnerabilities and can not use the features of this website.

 The DFG Funding Atlas provides a detailed overview of the volume of publicly financed research in Germany.
 The Funding Atlas therefore continues a series of detailed reports on “key figures relating to publicly funded research in Germany.”
 The results are based on evaluations of DFG funding statistics.
 The current DFG Atlas identifies the University of Potsdam as among the 40 universities with the highest numbers of DFG grant application approvals in the humanities and social sciences (22nd place), life sciences (40th) and the natural sciences (34th) for 2014–2016.

-The University of Potsdam placed well in the top group of the overall evaluation in the “University Rankings according to Equal Opportunity” study published in 2017.
+The University of Potsdam placed excellent again in the top group of the overall evaluation in the “University Rankings according to Equal Opportunity” study published in 2019.
 This ranking instrument is published by the Leibniz Institute for Social Sciences (gesis) and the Center of Excellence Women and Science (CEWS) and depicts the performance of universities with regard to equal opportunities for men and women at different stages of their academic careers.
 The rankings evaluate data from official statistics related to students, doctorates, post-doctorate qualifications (Habilitation) and staff as well as professorships.
 The vital factor is the proportion of women at various qualification stages in scholarly careers, related to the proportion of female students at a university.

 The Founders’ Radar compiled by the Stifterverband compares universities on the basis of how much they support start-up companies.
 It therefore serves as an important instrument for assessing knowledge and technology transfer at an institution of higher education.
 A successful start-up culture affects a university’s attractiveness, both for students and for nearby companies or networks.